Dr Dorothy Finan

 I come from an area studies background, having studied undergraduate and postgraduate degrees in Japan and East Asia.
 I thus have working proficiency in Japanese and am used to working in an interdisciplinary way.
 I also used to do some Japanese to English translation, still do literary translation as a hobby, and take an active interest in intercultural communication in teaching and research.

 I am from Bradford in West Yorkshire, and am especially passionate about local widening participation work.
-As a doctoral student I worked hard to create and deliver taster activities for local Key Stage 3 and 4 pupils to raise aspirations, and designed a course for university access charity The Brilliant Club.
-I am currently a volunteer tutor for The Access Project
+As a doctoral student I worked hard to create and deliver taster activities for local Key Stage 3 and 4 pupils to raise aspirations, designing a course for university access charity The Brilliant Club, and worked as a volunteer tutor for The Access Project.
+This has led me to my current role as PCI’s first Widening Participation Lead.

 Research interests